brycepj/scrawl/README.md

 Scrawl is very new.
 There's still a lot to add to make it really useful.

+    - need to clean up how we separate metadata and the model
+    - we need all non-writable props kept separate
     - allow search by regex, not just keyword
     - enable search of note text (grep?)
     - enforce config interface